Opinion | Teachers are under fire in increasingly bizarre ways

 Voices Across America | Take it from a high schooler who’s actually learned about CRT: Adults need to chill out

 Or consider the case of Toby Price, who until recently was assistant principal at Gary Road Elementary in Byram, Miss.
-He has now apparently been fired for reading a class book called “I Need a New Butt!", by Dawn McMillan.
+He has now apparently been fired for reading a class a book called “I Need a New Butt!” by Dawn McMillan.

 Price told us that last week, he’d been asked to schedule a Zoom meeting for another school official to read to all the second grade classes.
 But she didn’t show up.
 After this, Price says, his boss asked him to do the reading.